TryoenJ/Defi-IA/README.md

 TargetEncoder function of category_encoders was used for Classical Target Encoding, where two parameters (min_samples_leaf and smoothing) can be tuned to add smoothing.
 A TargetEncoderSmooth class was written for TargetEncoder with smoothing weight=10, based on Max Halford idea.<br />
 The model can be fine-tuned using GridSearch or trained with pre-selected best parameters obtained with GridSearch.
 Two plots are generated in ./results_store directory, which represent respectively observed prices versus predicted prices and residuals versus predicted prices. <br />

-* **app.py** : A gradio application, that gives an estimation of the price you should pay considering the following input parameters the user chooses : date, stock, language, hotel_id, mobile.
+* **app.py** : A gradio application, that gives an estimation of the price you should pay considering the following input parameters the user chooses : date, stock, language, hotel_id and mobile.
 The prediction is done with our Classical Target Encoding XGBoost model with 11 input features. <br />

 * **analysis.ipynb** :  A notebook containing an analysis of our dataset and an interpretability of the model <br />